benjbubu/subconsolnic/README.md

  This script allows you to search and play
- your favorite music on a subsonic server
+ your favorite music on a subsonic server by using the unique ID of each file and folder of subsonic

  To use it you need :